Coffee gets a bad rap in the world of stocks and shares ISAs. I think that's a bit unfair though.

-If you were to redirect that expense into your stocks and shares ISA for 10 years and achieve an annual 5% return you’d have £8,367.79.
+If you were to redirect that expense into your stocks and shares ISA for 10 years you'd put away £6,250.
+If you achieve an annual 5% return you'd end up with £7,463.32.

 Now, that's not to be sniffed at and it does go to show how a simple change in expenditure can have a big impact.

 ...But why coffee?
 There are much more outlandish expenditures we could surely forego.